FonseLULW/HackathonW2026/docs/blueprint/person-3-dashboard.md

 You own the visual layer.
 You build the Next.js dashboard on Vercel that displays the live pipeline in real-time and shows incident reports.
 This is also the primary demo surface for judges — if the dashboard looks good and clearly shows the intelligence pipeline working, the demo lands.

+You are fully independent — build everything with mock data first, switch to the real WebSocket when the backend is live.

 ---

 ## Deliverables